janholstjensen/rdkit4excel/doc/INSTALL.md

 [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Classes\CLSID\{e4d5c553-ebc8-49ca-bacf-4947ef110fc5}]
 ```

-Load the .REG file into the registry and the "RDKitXL add-in" should now be visible in Excel's list of
+Load the edited .REG file into the registry by double-clicking it.
+The "RDKitXL add-in" should now be visible in Excel's list of
 automation servers.